Not everyone benefits from sports and can cause a fatal disease.

 Scientists have long discovered a link between increased physical training and illness, but they could not understand if it could be considered a cause and effect or if there were some third factors involved.

 In particular, Italian footballers are known to suffer from ALS six times more often than the average.
-Many other athletes spoke openly about their illness, including former Liverpool defender Stephen Darby and midfielder of Zenit St. Petersburg Fernando Rixen, who died of Charcot's disease in 2019.
+Many other athletes spoke openly about their illness, including former Liverpool defender Stephen Darby and Zenit St. Petersburg midfielder Fernando Rixen, who died of Charcot's disease in 2019.

 “We have come to the final conclusion that vigorous exercise is indeed a risk factor for ALS,” said one of the study's authors, Dr. Jonathan Cooper-Knock.
 "It is no coincidence that the proportion of outstanding athletes suffering from this disease is disproportionately high."